 The Wildcat's Sweet 16 run put Curry on the map in a national sense.
 The one-time 52nd ranked point guard in the class of 2006 was starting to be seen as a legitimate NBA prospect.
 Curry's junior season cemented that idea even further.

-That year, Curry would set a new career-high for points with 44, assists with 13 again, but after losing in the conference tournament at the end of the year, Davidson’s NCAA Tournament streak would end,
+That year, Curry would set a new career-high for points with 44, assists with 13 again, but after losing in the conference tournament at the end of the year, Davidson's NCAA Tournament streak would end.
+They did make the NIT, but only lasted through the second round.

 Despite that, Curry was named a first-team All-American after leading the country in scoring with 28.6 per game while also progressing as a point guard dishing out a career-high 5.6 assists per game.